fmedery/k3s-RaspberryPi/README.md

 # Pre requis

 * Install balenaEtcher https://www.balena.io/etcher/ on your computer.
-* Download the latest `raspberrypi-ua-netinst img.bz2`: https://github.com/FooDeas/raspberrypi-ua-netinst/releases
 * Disable `Auto-unmount on success` in balenaEtcher's settings.
+* Download the latest `raspberrypi-ua-netinst-v<VERSION>.img.bz2`: https://github.com/FooDeas/raspberrypi-ua-netinst/releases/latest

 # Create the master node

 ## Burn image

-* Use balenaEtcher to burn `raspberrypi-ua-netinst.img.bz2` on the SD card.
+* Use balenaEtcher to burn `raspberrypi-ua-netinst-v<VERSION>.img.bz2` on the SD card.

 ## Create the unattended config